 Part 3: Beyond Brand Trust

 Take milk thistle, for example.
 Silymarin is very poorly absorbed—plain extract gets only 10–20% used.
-Brand A: 100 mg, basic extract, maybe 80 mg actual silymarin—cheap, but barely absorbs.
-Brand B: 500 mg, standardized to 80% (400 mg active), yet still plain extract—same low uptake.
+Brand A: 100 mg, basic extract, maybe 80 mg actual silymarin—cheap, but body cannot absorb enough.
+Brand B: 500 mg, standardized to 80% (400 mg active), yet still plain extract—same low uptake, much wasted.
 Brand C: same 500 mg, same 80%… but uses a patented water-soluble high-dispersion form.
 It dissolves fast, hits the gut hard, stays bioavailable longer—about eight times better uptake than plain extract.
-Same label, way more real impact.
+Same label, way more real impact, most effective.

 This isn’t just milk thistle.
 Vitamin C: high-dose sounds great, but your body caps absorption at around 200–400 mg per dose—anything more just gets peed out.
 CoQ10: ubiquinone needs your body to convert it first; ubiquinol skips the step, so it hits harder.
 Probiotics: if the strains aren’t protected from factory to gut?
 They die before reaching your gut—dead bugs, zero benefit.